NOTICE: MEMBER ACCESS TO CREDIT UNION DOCUMENTS POLICY

-The Texas Administrative Code, Title 7, Part 6, Chapter 91, Subchapter C, Rule 91.315 Member’s Access to Credit Union Documents, provides the membership access to certain credit union documents.
-The purpose of this notice is to insure that 1st University Credit Union complies with that rule.
+The Texas Administrative Code, Title 7, Part 6, Chapter 91, Subchapter C, Rule 91.315 Members' Access to Credit Union Documents, provides the membership access to certain credit union documents.
+The purpose of this policy is to ensure that 1st University Credit Union complies with that rule.

-Upon request, a member is entitled to review or receive a copy of the documents:
+Upon request, a member is entitled to review or receive a copy of the following documents:

-- Written board policy regarding access to the articles of incorporation, bylaws, rules, guidelines, board policies, and copies thereof.
+- Written board policy regarding access to the articles of incorporation, bylaws, rules, guidelines, board policies, and copies thereof; and

 The individual requesting access to credit union documents must be a member of the credit union.
-The member must provide a written request, stating which of the documents are requested.
-The credit union shall respond with 14 days and keep copies of all requests and documents for recordkeeping purposes.
+The member must provide a written request, stating which documents are requested.
+The credit union shall respond within 14 days and keep copies of all requests and documents for recordkeeping purposes.

 Member inspection rights under this section are in addition to any other member inspection rights afforded by the credit union’s charter or bylaws or other state and federal laws or regulations.